MicrosoftDocs/cloud-adoption-framework/docs/ready/azure-best-practices/ai-machine-learning-enterprise-security.md

 - Machine learning workspace default storage needs two private endpoints, one for Azure Blob Storage and another for Azure File Storage.

-- If you use Azure Machine Learning Studio, the workspace and storage private endpoints should be in the same virtual network.
+- If you use Azure Machine Learning studio, the workspace and storage private endpoints should be in the same virtual network.

 - If you have multiple workspaces, use a virtual network for each workspace to create an explicit network boundary between workspaces.